kaidez/kaidez.com/_posts/2013-11-21-jekyll-search-post.md

 // your web page, don't use this part of the code.

 // This code is one file and not inline because it's a best practice as
-// per theContent Security Policy.
+// per the Content Security Policy (CSP).
 Mike West breaks CSP down really
 // well over at: http://bit.ly/KzGWUZ.
 Also make sure to read the CSP
 // W3C spec at: http://bit.ly/vCQbiW